AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.4 VR Input has to only be read, Output has to be updated and In_Out has to be both read and updated
+      :Trace Unit: FA 6.1.4 VR Input has to only be read, Output has to be updated and In_Out has to be both read and updated

 #.
 An entity that is denoted by a ``global_item`` which is referenced by a